pulp/pulp_rpm/docs/tech-reference/types.rst

 ^^^^^^^^

 ``id``
- Erratum Id string.
+ Erratum Id string

 Metadata
 ^^^^^^^^

 ``title``
- Title of the erratum.
+ Title of the erratum

 ``description``
- A more detailed description of the erratum.
+ A more detailed description of the erratum

 ``version``
  Version of the erratum